picocms/Pico/_docs/install.md

 #### Step 1 - for developers
 Open a shell and navigate to the desired install directory of Pico within the `httpdocs` directory (e.g. `/var/www/html`) of your server.
 You can now clone Pico's Git repository as follows:
 <pre><code>$ git clone {{ site.gh_project_url }}.git .</code></pre>
-Please note that this gives you the current development version of Pico, what is likely *unstable* and *not ready for production use*!
+Please note that this gives you the current development version of Pico, that is likely *unstable* and *not ready for production use*!

 #### Step 2
 Download [composer][] and run it with the `install` option: